Viacheslav1510/CI_PP5_VV/README.md

 </details>

 - Navigation
-  - Navbar includes links to all products, blog page, contact page, bag, profile page, and wishlist
+  - Navbar includes links to all products, blog page, contact page, bag, profile page, and wish list
   - Navbar has search field for products searching
   - Indicates login/logout and register in status.
   - Fully Responsive.